Shopify/ruby-lsp/jekyll/index.markdown

 {: .note }
 Note that none of the features in this section are specific to Ruby; they are general to all programming languages.
 Becoming familiar with them will enhance your ability to use the editor effectively.<br><br>
-If you're using VS Code, we recommened their excellent [guides and documentation](https://code.visualstudio.com/docs) to learn more about the editor's philosophy and feature set.
+If you're using VS Code, we recommend their excellent [guides and documentation](https://code.visualstudio.com/docs) to learn more about the editor's philosophy and feature set.

 ### Hover